Shem Knarkid Needs his Mommy

 “What are we going to do zshshzhzh?”
 John’s friend asked, on the verge of tears.
 John looked at him.
 What was that sound he just made?
 John thought.
 That static.
 That static was supposed to be my name.
 This was just a memory though, so it wasn’t possible to dwell on the redaction.
 Things had to go according to schedule, just like they did every time.

-Several egg-sized plastic balls sailed through the air in arc.
+Several egg-sized plastic balls sailed through the air in an arc.
 One of them bounced off the rocks and broke open.
 Another landed right next to the beleaguered soldiers and they leaned in to hear its message.

 “Falling back!
 Falling back!” an electric voice said.
 It was emitting from little speakers all over the ball, spaced between the Christian District’s army emblems.
 The balls had been launched, like scattershot, from a large cannon in the hopes that they would reach the remaining infantry.
 With no radios, it was only a slightly better option than shouting.